-What an audit of financial statements involves
+What an audit of Regulatory Accounts involves

-We conducted our audit in accordance with ISAs (UK & Ireland).
-An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
+We conducted our audit in accordance with ISAs (UK).
+An audit involves obtaining evidence about the amounts and disclosures in the Regulatory Accounts sufficient to give reasonable assurance that the Regulatory Accounts are free from material misstatement, whether caused by fraud or error.
 This includes an assessment of:

-- whether the accounting policies are appropriate to the company's circumstances and have been consistently applied and adequately disclosed; - · the reasonableness of significant accounting estimates made by the directors; and - the overall presentation of the financial statements.
+- whether the accounting policies are appropriate to the Company's circumstances and have been consistently applied and adequately disclosed; - the reasonableness of significant accounting estimates made by the directors; and - the overall presentation of the Regulatory Accounts.